The Music Market in Japan

 - The population of just the Tokyo Metropolitan Area is 38 million.
 (Total Population of Japan: 127 million)

-- Japanese spend more money on music per person than anyone else in the world.
+- Japanese spend more money on music and music-related products per person than anyone else in the world.

 - Streams make up more than 75% of all digital music sales in Japan.